 Geophysical signal processing, sampling theorem, aliasing, Nyquist frequency, Fourier series, periodic waveform, Fourier and Hilbert transform, Z – transform and wavelet transform; power spectrum, delta function, auto correlation, cross correlation, convolution, deconvolution, principles of digital filters, windows, poles and zeros.

 Principles and techniques of geophysical well – logging, SP, resistivity, induction, gamma ray, neutron, density, sonic, temperature, dip meter, caliper, nuclear magnetic, cement bond logging, micro-logs.
 Quantitative evaluation of formations from well logs; well hydraulics and application of geophysical methods for groundwater study; application of bore hole geophysics in ground water, mineral and oil exploration.

 Radioactive methods of prospecting and assaying of minerals ( radioactive and non radioactive ) deposits, half – life, decay constant, radioactive equilibrium, G M counter, scintillation detector, semiconductor devices, application of radiometric for exploration and radioactive waste disposal.

-Geophysical inverse problems; non – uniqueness and stability of solutions; quasi – linear and non-linear methods including Tikhonov’s regularization method, Backus – Gilbert method, simulated annealing, genetic algorithms and artificial neural network.
+Basic concepts of forward and inverse problems, III – posedness of inverse problems, condition number, non – uniqueness and stability of solutions; L1, L2 and Lp norms, overdetermined, underdetermined and mixed determined inverse problems, quasilinear and non-linear methods including Tikhonov’s regularization method, Singular Value Decomposion, Backus – Gilbert method, simulated annealing, genetic algorithms and artificial neural network.